roie9876/NSXT-VMworld2019/Part 4/README.md

 # L7 Ingress
-We can create L7 ingress for the frontend serice:
+We can create L7 ingress for the frontend service:

 root > cat ingress.yaml
 apiVersion: extensions/v1beta1